KAMIKAZE-x/nba_predictor/README.md

 - `get_data.ipynb` – Scrapes NBA box scores from Basketball Reference.
 - `parse_data.ipynb` – Cleans and organizes the scraped data into a structured DataFrame.
-- `predict.ipynb` – Trains and evaluates a machine learning model to predict game outcomes.
+- `prediction.ipynb` – Trains and evaluates a machine learning model to predict game outcomes.

 ---